 - A geophysical survey was conducted at SWMU 20-001(c), and numerous anomalies attributed to buried metal objects were identified.
-However, no features that appear to be landfill boundaries were identified (Appendix C). - Thirty samples were collected from 10 locations at SWMU 20-001(c) with depths ranging from 5-15 ft bgs.
+The anomalies were interpreted as related to a metal guywire anchor for a utility pole, barbed wire, and utility lines.
+However, no features that appear to be landfill boundaries or buried waste were identified (Appendix C). - Thirty samples were collected from 10 locations at SWMU 20-001(c) with depths ranging from 5-15 ft bgs.
 All samples were analyzed for TAL metals, nitrate, perchlorate, total cyanide, explosive compounds, PCBs (12 of the 30 samples), SVOCs, VOCs, gamma-emitting radionuclides, isotopic uranium, and strontium-90. - All samples were field screened for organic vapors and gross-alpha, -beta, and -gamma radioactivity.
 Field-screening results were recorded on the SCLs (Appendix F) and are presented in Table 3.2-2.